starknet-io/starknet.js/www/docs/guides/interact.md

 ### Function name defined in the code

-If you want to call a function with its name caontained in a variable :
+If you want to call a function with its name contained in a variable :

 ```typescript
 const listFn = ["calc-sum","calc-hash","calc-proof"];